Hodgkin lymphoma

 Treatment and recovery

-Treatment for blood cancer varies greatly from person to person and depends on the type of blood cancer.
-Your medical team may use any combination of chemotherapy, drug therapy, bone and marrow transplants, radiation, or new targeted therapies to treat or control your Hodgkin lymphoma.
+Treatment for blood cancer varies greatly from person to person and depends on the type.
+Your medical team may use any combination of chemotherapy, drug therapy, bone and marrow transplants, radiation or new targeted therapies to treat or control your Hodgkin lymphoma.

 Chemotherapy.
 Drugs that slow down, damage or kill cancer cells.
 It may involve single drugs or combinations of drugs taken intravenously or by mouth.
 Chemotherapy is often taken in cycles lasting three or four weeks each.
 Your team may also prescribe drugs to reduce or eliminate chemotherapy’s side effects.